heavyblotto/memorativa/docs/ii-application-design.md

 At its simplest, Memorativa is a manager for URLs and notes, and a user can derive great benefit from this feature alone.
 It takes the form of a game, giving the player prompts to add various kinds of categories of content at different times for different reasons.

-At its most ambitious, Memorativa is a grand game of ideas, concepts, and relationships, a workshop for synchronicity, and a utility for Proof of Human Thought (PoHT).
+At its most ambitious, Memorativa is a game of ideas, concepts, and relationships.

 ### How to play